THE BCS TRAINING STAGES: THEY'RE DESIGNED TO WEED OUT THE WEAK

 The objective: Develop the class in physical training, water competency and mental tenacity while continuing to build teamwork.

-During Basic Crewman Training, candidates are trained, developed and assessed.
+During BCS, candidates are trained, developed and assessed.
 The focus of this course is on physical conditioning, water competency, teamwork and mental tenacity.
 Candidates run, swim and do calisthenics.
 They will participate in weekly timed runs, obstacle course evolutions, and swims in the pool, bay, and ocean.
 The intensity of candidate performance increases each week.

 .STAGE 4: CREWMAN QUALIFICATION TRAINING (CQT)